uptane/uptane-standard/uptane-standard.md

 ### Rules for filenames in repositories and metadata {#metadata_filename_rules}

-There is a difference between the file name in a metadata file or an ECU, and the file name on a repository.
+There is a difference between the filename in a metadata file or an ECU, and the filename on a repository.
 This difference exists in order to avoid race conditions, where metadata and images are read from, and written to, at the same time.
 For more details, the reader should read the TUF specification {{TUF-spec}} and PEP 458 {{PEP-458}}.

 Unless stated otherwise, all files SHALL be written to repositories in accordance with the following two rules: